A1steaksa/A100/README.md

 ```
 ### Number Space

-A1 uses a simplified integer space in the range [-9,999, 9,999].
+A1 uses a simplified short space in the range [-32,768, 32,767].
 Storing any value
 above that will result in a halting error.

 ### Labels